 Strummers tend to keep a little more pointy end of the pick exposed, whereas the players should have a little less pick visible.
 This results in a cleaner sound and allows you to pick individual notes easily.
-To know more about holding the pick, you can go through our detailed guide.
+You can go through our detailed guide to know more about holding the pick.

 Learn Basic Guitar Chords

 One of the most exciting elements in learning how to play guitar is the guitar chords.
 They can really add life to your playing.
 All your favorite songs are made up of a few basic chords.

 To form a chord, you have to strum at least two notes together, to create a harmonious sound.
 Most chords contain three or four notes, and certain genres of music like jazz have chords with even five or six notes.
 Chords are divided into two basic types – The first position chords and the barre chords (or bar chords).